LeeChangYoon/Snake-game/README.md

 ===
 ![](Snake_Game_Gameover.png)

-This program is currently in development, and here are what I gonna do.
+This program is currently in development, and here are the things what I will gonna do.
 ===

 First, comments would be added, and ppt file wil be uploaded.